Unveiling the impact of cross-order hyperdegree correlations in contagion processes on hypergraphs: Results

 In contrast, for $\sigma=-1$ we see an inversion in the role of $\alpha$.
 For low values of $\lambda_2$ (shown in Figs.~\ref{fig:results5}a and \ref{fig:results5}b), the largest reduction in epidemic size occurs for $\alpha \to 0$, meaning that targeting nodes with high pairwise connectivity is most effective.
 For larger values of $\lambda_2$, as shown in Figs.~\ref{fig:results5}d and \ref{fig:results5}e, the largest reduction occurs for $\alpha \to 1$, where the controlled nodes are those with high connectivity in group interactions.
 Finally, for intermediate values of $\lambda_2$, as observed in Fig ~\ref{fig:results5}c, we see that the maximum reduction appears around $\alpha \approx 0.5$, indicating that the optimal control strategy is not necessarily to target the highest-degree nodes in either 1- or 2-hyperdegree alone, but rather those with the largest overall number of neighbors across both types of interactions.
 This effect arises when pairwise and three-body interactions contribute comparably to the epidemic.

-Interestingly, the uncorrelated case $\sigma = 0$ exhibits qualitatively the same behavior as the anti-correlated case, although with a smaller absolute reduction in epidemic size.
-This is notable because one might consider the anti-correlated case to be an extreme scenario; however, the inversion in the roles of the nodes—regarding both which nodes drive the spreading process and which nodes are most efficient to control—also appears in the uncorrelated and moderately correlated or anti-correlated regimes ($\sigma = 0.5$ and $\sigma = -0.5$).
-These results are a direct application on how the cross-order hyperdegree correlation change the role of highly connected nodes in an epidemic process.
+Furthermore, the prevalence reduction in the uncorrelated case exhibits a similar trend to the anti-correlated case, but it is of a different magnitude.
+This is because, in both configurations, there exists a subset of nodes that are highly connected in one order of interaction but not in another.
+As a result, varying $\alpha$ produces a comparable effect on $\Delta \varrho$, though the magnitude is larger in the anti-correlated case, where all highly connected nodes participate exclusively in a single order of interaction.
+This behavior also extends to the moderately correlated regime ($\sigma = 0.5$), where a smaller subset of such order-exclusive highly connected nodes exists.
+These results confirm that the inversion in the roles of nodes, regarding both which nodes drive the spreading process and are most efficient to control, is a general consequence of how cross-order hyperdegree correlations alter the role of highly connected nodes in epidemic dynamics.